 We request that our visitors:

-- Please limit visitors to two at one time in the patient’s room.
+- Please limit visitors to one at one time in the patient’s room.

 - To ensure the privacy of our patients, we ask that you have a seat in the waiting area when the doctor is visiting the patient or at the request of the nurses when medical procedures are necessary.